-One of the issues that we've been tracking closely is new regulation for continuous methane monitoring, as required by SB 19-181.
-As of now, it is expected to undergo rulemaking during the spring of 2020, but no firm schedule has been set.
+One of the issues that we've been closely tracking is new regulation for continuous methane monitoring, as required by SB 19-181.
+As of now, it is expected to undergo rulemaking sometime in 2020, but no firm schedule has been set.

 If you have any questions, please feel free to email me.